metaplex-foundation/developer-hub/src/pages/core/guides/javascript/web2-typescript-staking-example.md

 } else {
 ```

-4. **Add Staking Attributes if Not Present**:
-If the asset does not have the staking attributes, add them to the existing attribute list.
+If it doesn't, add them to the existing attribute list.

 ```typescript
 } else {